timmyjose-projects/garvel/README.md

 purely from code, though, a custom build script is provided.
 This build script will generate the `garvel.jar` file as well as a `garvel.sh` wrapper to run the
 JAR file.

-Once the initial JAR file has been generated, there is no more actual dependence on the build script.
+Once the initial JAR file has been generated, there is no more actual dependency on the build script.
 As of version 1.0 though, the best way of delivering the project artifacts has not been finalised.